Law Menu

 There is no minimum GPA or LSAT required to apply, however, this is a competitive program, so the stronger your grades and LSAT score are, the more likely you are to be accepted.

 The GPA has a weight of 60% and is calculated using your 20 most recent undergrad academic courses, (converted to TRU’s 4.33 grade scheme, if applicable).
 The LSAT has a weight of 40%.
-Bonus points can be added to your score during the holistic review process taking higher education such as a Master, PhD, Grad Diploma, etc. into consideration, plus your CV, reference letters, and statement.
+Bonus points can be added to your score during the holistic review process taking higher education such as a Master, PhD, Grad Diploma, etc. into consideration, plus your CV, reference letters (if applicable to your category), personal statement, and LSAT writing sample.

 Due to this holistic process, the LSAT and GPA ranges vary greatly, since other factors are considered.
-Grades of at least an A- and scores of at least 158 tend to be average, though there are successful candidates with scores higher and lower than those averages, due to the holistic review.
+GPAs between 3.70 to 3.85 (from most recent 20 courses) and scores of at least 158 tend to be average, though there are successful candidates with scores higher and lower than those averages, due to the holistic review.
 Please note that our averages can and do change each year.
 A score that may have been sufficient in years past, may not be strong enough the following year.

 What happens if my documentation arrives prior to the receipt of my application?